 On Daily Routines, we profile successful leaders, entrepreneurs, artists, executives and athletes to explore their routines, schedules, habits and day in the life.

 How would you imagine the daily routine of the world’s richest man would look like?
 Well, not quite as you’d expect.
-As the founder and CEO of Amazon, the second company in history to reach a market cap of $1 trillion, and with a net worth of over $150 billion, Jeff Bezos likes to start his days slowly and calmly.
+As the founder and executive chairman of Amazon, the second company in history to reach a market cap of $1 trillion, and with a net worth of over $150 billion, Jeff Bezos likes to start his days slowly and calmly.

 In an interview for The Economic Club of Washington D.C., Bezos revealed a routine that enabled him to start his day in a slow and calm fashion.
 After getting his standard 8 hours of sleep every night, Bezos like enjoy time with his family and read the newspaper.